LiF-x/lifxmod.com/FAQ/how-do-i-add-lifx-mods-to-my-server.md

 1. Click the folder "mods"
 2. Click the folder "LiFx"
-3. Drop the mod files into the mods folder
+3. Drop the mod files into the LiFx folder
    \- It is recommended to have a folder for each mod as pictured below

 ![](/uploads/howtomodinstallation.png)